 Having mapped these seven likely angles in data-driven stories, it is worth emphasising that there is another type of story that none of them may cover: the stories where data is the means by which an interview, event, document or relationship is uncovered or highlighted, enabling the journalist to find the story behind that.

 You might call this the ‘single data point‘ or ‘needle in the haystack‘ story.
+It’s also often an outlier story.

 In a previous blog post I explored some of these techniques, from interviewing individuals connected to a single data point (for example someone running a church in the UK’s least religious city), to seeking an update from an organisation responsible for tackling the numbers you are looking at.